tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/dc_gateway.html.markdown

 * `name` - (Required) Name of the DCG.
 * `network_instance_id` - (Required, ForceNew) If the 'network_type' value is 'VPC', the available value is VPC ID.
 But when the 'network_type' value is 'CCN', the available value is CCN instance ID.
 * `network_type` - (Required, ForceNew) Type of associated network, the available value include 'VPC' and 'CCN'.
 * `gateway_type` - (Optional, ForceNew) Type of the gateway, the available value include 'NORMAL' and 'NAT'.
-Default is 'NORMAL’.
+Default is 'NORMAL'.
 NOTES: CCN only supports 'NORMAL' and a vpc can create two DCGs, the one is NAT type and the other is non-NAT type.

 ## Attributes Reference